|Console||Game Boy Advance|

 However, the antagonists can be pretty entertaining.
 Especially the likes of a resident Wyvern Knight known as Valter the Moonstone.

 It’s like Hannibal Lecter and Fabio had a secret love-child with a permanent slasher smile and a psychotic lust for Eirika.
-This guy is the biggest ham in the game, and there are plenty of large hams to be found.
+This guy is the biggest ham in the game (if not one of the biggest hams of the series), and there are plenty of large hams to be found.
 He’s by far the most entertaining character.

 But even with my mixed feelings with the characters, the story is questionable.
 One can argue that the story is the most focused of the series, but that is mainly because it’s so short.
-There are only about 20 chapters in one playthrough compared to the usual 30 that existed since the first game.
+There are only about 20 chapters in one playthrough compared to the usual 30-ish that existed in many Fire Emblem games.
 And that’s where the game kind of drops the ball.

 The characters weren’t given much room to breathe in the story conversations, therefore the best way to learn more about them is through supports.
 Because of that, the story just gets carried away by its generic warring kingdoms plot.